bevyengine/bevy-crate-reservations/README.md

+> [!CAUTION]
+> Please use this responsibly and only with a Bevy Engine organization account.

 # Bevy Crate Reservations

 Due to the wild-west nature of crates.io, we can't own a "bevy" namespace that we fully control.
 This means that certain crate names that we have a high likelihood of using in the future could be claimed by malicious or uninformed actors.